Can Air Conditioning Affect Transmission?

 How Does Car Air Conditioning Consume Power?

-AC compressor has a pulley that gets power from the engine’s crankshaft via a serpentine belt.
-AC compressor clutch engages with that pulley to run the AC compressor.
+The AC compressor clutch grabs onto that pulley to run the AC compressor.
 You can read more in my guide on ac compressor engages intermittently.

 The amount of power consumed by the ac compressor depends on several factors, including the size of the car and its engine, the size of the ac compressor, and the condition of the ac components.